Frequently

 When are Full dentures recommended over Partial dentures?

-Is it possible to get Full dentures put the same day as teeth removal?
+Is it possible to get Full dentures the same day as tooth removal?

 Will my eating habits be affected by my dentures?